Koka Subba Rao: Golaknath Case

 HIDAYATULLAH, J. delivered a separate judgment agreeing with SUBBA RAO, CJ. on the following two points: (i) that the power to amend the Constitution cannot be used to abridge or take away fundamental rights; and (ii) that a law amending the Constitution is "law" under Art.
 13 (2).
 He agrees With WANCHOO, J. that the power to amend does not reside in Arts.
 245 and 248 read with Entry 97 of List 1.

 Art.
 368, according to him, is sui generis and procedural and the procedure when correctly followed, results in an amendment.
 He does not rely on the doctrine of "prospective overruling".
 As regards the First, Fourth and Seventh Amendments, these having long endured and been acquiesced in, he does not treat the question of their validity as being before him.
 As regards the Seventeenth Amendment he finds sufficient support for it in the Constitution as amended by the First, Fourth and Seventh Amendments and holds that the new definition of "estate", introduced by the Amendment, though it is "law" under Art.
 13 (2) and is an inroad into fundamental rights, is beyond the reach of the courts because it falls within the word "law" in Arts.
 31 (1), (2), 2A and 31A(1).
 He, however, declares section 3 of the Seventeenth Amendment Act ultra vires the amending process as an illegitimate exercise of the amending power.
 [BACHAWAT and RAMASWAMI, JJ. delivered separate judgments concurring with WANCHOO, J.]

 Political life

 He has contested for the President of India in 1967 as a candidate of united opposition parties.
-He lost the elections to Zakir Hussain.
+He lost the elections to Zakir Husain.

 He died on 6 May 1976.